Service Learning Requirements

 Step 2: Complete your Service Learning Proposal

-1. Complete the Service Learning Proposal and submit to your Religious Studies Course's Canvas Page.
-If you are completing during the summer (prior to the beginning of the school year), you may bypass this step and complete it later.
-Please, however, make sure your service fits the requirements:
+1. Complete the Service Learning Proposal and submit to your Religious Studies Teacher.
+If you are completing hours during the summer (prior to the beginning of the school year), you may bypass this step and complete it later.
+Please, however, make sure your service fits the requirements (listed above)

 Step 3: Perform your service